RickStrahl/BlogPosts/2023-01/Fix-that-damn-Git-Unsecure-Repository/FixThatDamnGitUnsecureRepository.md

 At least that's what I tell myself at night :smile:

 ##AD##

 ## Summary
 The good news is once you know how to work around this the solutions are easy if somewhat tedious.
-Being able to assign folders in bulk either via `.gitinfo` or via setting folder Ownership makes the process a bit easier and can be a *one and done* task.
+Being able to assign folders in bulk either via `.gitconfig` or via setting folder Ownership makes the process a bit easier and can be a *one and done* task.

 This has been discussed elsewhere but I wanted to write this up for my own reference with the things that have worked for me so my future self can find it again.
 Maybe it's useful to a few of you as well - if you read this far it probably is...